Deskilling: Class inequality

 Generally, these companies that provide poorer conditions don't fear backlash from consumer boycotts.
 Largely, this can be attributed to many cheap labour tasks being incremental in the supply-chain and or completed within developing economies overseas.
 Developing, or second-world nations have experienced massive real GDP growth as a result of technological change promoting the ability for cheap labour, coupled with globalisations influence that leverages first-world nations (generally western), with already established economies and trade agreements.
 Although these economies don't experience the same level of deskilling as western nations and have grown their working class, much like 18th century England, it shows the impact modern technological change has on the restructuring of global markets.

 Recent reports by The Economist also support that the resultant job-creation of technological advancements offer plentiful opportunities for low and high-skilled workers, however, middle-skilled workers opportunities are scarcer due to the mismatch in required skills.
 Middle-skilled workers will likely adopt frictional unemployment as they search for new jobs that they are overqualified for, supporting deskilling's influence within internal firm change and throughout the economy.

 Although the long-term social impacts of deskilling are unknown, it is predicted by sociologists, economists and psychologists that the increased wage inequality that deskilling has provided will increase social unrest.
 Unionization as a means to argue for better working conditions may also become more relevant, with some economists claiming that the overall growth in wages will substitute for income inequality.
 Once again, the social impacts largely depend on opinions regarding the effectiveness of an unregulated neoliberal economy that experienced success in the 20th century.
 However, the fragmentation and weakening of the middle class historically induces an eruption of social unrest such as boycotting and establishing extremist views.

+Law enforcement and military

+Iranian-born scholar Darius Rejali popularized the concept of deskilling in regards to the use of torture by liberal democracies.
+Despite portraying torture as a measure of last resort, the relative ease of torturing for information leads to a heavy preference among personnel for torture over other, more time- and skill-intensive forms of investigation.
+A contributor to the Indian Evidence Act, 1872 is quoted as explaining "It is far pleasanter to sit comfortably in the shade rubbing pepper into a poor devil's eyes than to go about in the sun hunting up evidence."
+The simplicity of torture can subsequently undercut and devalue non-violent forms of information-gathering, in turn necessitating a wider and more intense use of torture to extract comparable information in a highly damaging feedback loop.